-After you have modified the compute node copy of csa.conf, you must rebuild the compute node image.
-For more information about how to rebuild the compute node image, see Preparing a Service Node and Compute Node Boot Image on page 69.
+After you have modified the compute node copy of csa.conf on the SMW, you must rebuild the compute node image.
+For more information about how to rebuild the compute node image, see Preparing a Service Node and Compute Node Boot Image on page 65.

 You can edit the shared root version of csa.conf and install the new version using the xtopview command.
-For more information about editing the shared root image of csa.conf using the xtopview utility, see Managing System Configuration with the xtopview Tool on page 141 or the xtopview(8) man page.
+For more information about editing the shared root image of csa.conf using the xtopview utility, see Managing System Configuration with the xtopview Tool on page 139 or the xtopview(8) man page.